Efficient tools to build your streaming infrastructure

 HLS and MPEG-DASH

 Chunks-based protocols were created with easy delivery in mind hence the chunks paradigm.
 This means that the client needs to download at least first chunk to start the playback.
 The default HLS chunk size recommended by Apple is 10 seconds but you can reduce it to 2-3 seconds.
 However, the delay cannot be reduced to sub-second values.
-The same applies to MPEG-DASH, HDS and SmoothStreaming as they have the same nature.
+The same applies to MPEG-DASH as it has the same nature.

 RTMP